cymen/reddit-client/README.md

 ## Notes

 * react-router 2.8.1 is used just because most familiar with that API
-* most styles are a copy and paste from Reddit (and thus aren't taking advantage of SCSS)
+* most styles are a copy and paste from Reddit (and thus aren't taking much advantage of SCSS)
-* UI components tested during development -- no written tests (deemed lower priority due to time)
+* UI components tested manually during development -- no written tests (deemed lower priority due to time)

 ## Feedback on directions